 - Finish each day by asking yourself, “What went well today?”

-Do you do all these things already?
+How do you structure your day?
 Would adopting any of these habits help you to achieve more of what matters most to you?

 You can sign up to daily posts here.